 Don’t underestimate the scale of trade shows

-If you’ve ever visited a trade show or even a big fair within an exhibition centre you know how big they are and how long it takes to walk round and this is no different when you exhibit yourself.
+If you’ve ever visited a trade show or even a big fair within an exhibition centre you know how big they are and how long it takes to walk around and this is no different when you exhibit yourself.
 Within this huge stage, you have a small corner of your creative interpretation of your brand and you want those ‘super star’ clients to find you somehow.

 Be prepared.
 Alongside set up and break down you are spending 8+ hours a day inside an exhibition centre without many breaks or a chance to see daylight sometimes and this can be exhausting but exhilarating at the same time.

 If you see yourself as a quiet person or you have no sales experience just yet then the best thing to do before the show is to practice.
-Laura started Top Drawer feeling very nervous and quiet, but her confidence grew throughout and by the end she was chatting to people in a completely different way.
+Laura started Top Drawer feeling very nervous and quiet, but her confidence grew throughout and by the end, she was chatting to people in a completely different way.
 A top tip is to take a look around when you are at the show and see how other exhibitors are pulling in clients, some can make it look very easy but for introverts, it can be daunting.

 If this is you then it’s worth practicing your ‘chat’ in the mirror, as roleplay with your partner or with the products in front of you so that when it comes down to it you will have it ingrained in your mind and it will become second nature.